 Universal Shortcode Support

 LiveCanvas gives you the ability to insert any shortcode into your custom page designs.
-This allows to integrate any kind of third party plugin and functionality in your LiveCanvas powered pages, with a convenient real-time ajax preview, so you can immediately see what the shortcode’s output would look like.
+This allows you to integrate any third party plugin and functionality in your LiveCanvas powered pages, with a convenient real-time ajax preview, so you can immediately see what the shortcode’s output would look like.

-As there are so many shortcode plugins available for WordPress, you can quickly increase the number of elements you can insert into the custom-built pages you create with LiveCanvas, exponentially expanding your creative options.
+There are so many shortcode plugins available for WordPress.
+You can quickly increase the number of elements you can insert into the custom-built pages you create with LiveCanvas, exponentially expanding your creative options.